Mississippi Today: Organization

 Mississippi Today is a nonprofit journalism organization and a member of the Institute for Nonprofit News.
 As of 2024, it is supported by grants from foundations, including the Knight Foundation, Ford Foundation, Public Welfare Foundation, and David and Lucile Packard Foundation, as well as via tax deductible contributions from donors such as Archie Manning, John Grisham, Shepard Smith, and Dick Molpus.
 It previously received donations from former Mississippi governors Haley Barbour and William Winter.

 The newsroom is headquartered in Ridgeland, Mississippi.
 It is an affiliate member of the Mississippi Press Association and a partner with States Newsroom.

 Personnel

 The organization's staff includes editor-in-chief Emily Wagster Pettus, a former reporter for the Associated Press and other Mississippi publications, and CEO Mary Margaret White.
 Marshall Ramsey, an editorial cartoonist, is the publication's editor-at-large.
 Journalists adhere to the Society of Professional Journalists' Code of Ethics.

 In 2023, the staffers unionized through the National Association of Broadcast Employees and Technicians, and management agreed to recognize the union.

-Political bias
+Accusations of political bias

-Mississippi Today brands itself as a nonpartisan news organization.
-The organization has been accused of being left-leaning or liberal by conservative journalists and Republican politicians, with individuals like Phil Bryant refusing to answer phone calls from Mississippi Today.
-The organization, and journalists within it, have rebutted this characterization as conflating watchdog journalism with left-leaning stances.
+Mississippi Today describes itself as a nonpartisan news organization.
+The organization has been accused of being left-leaning or liberal by conservative journalists and Republican politicians, including former governor Phil Bryant who refused to return phone calls from Mississippi Today reporters.
+The organization and its journalists have rebutted this characterization, arguing that this criticism conflates watchdog journalism with left-leaning stances.